Dew pond: Measuring dew production

 The first scientific experiments to measure and correlate the rate of dew deposit with evaporation were made by Harry Pool Slade of Aston Upthorpe, Berkshire, between June 1876 and February 1877, at a dew pond on Aston Upthorpe Downs (51°32′58″N 1°13′20″W).
 Slade measured overnight dew deposit (by weighing cotton wool when dry and after overnight exposure), evaporation from copper pans beside the pond, the depletion of the pond, and relative humidity.
 He found that on days with heavy overnight dewfall the level of water in the pond was not replenished but invariably diminished.

-In situ measurements of evaporation and condensation were taken at the Helmfleeth dew pond in Poppenbüll municipality (Eiderstedt Peninsula in Schleswig-Holstein, Germany) using meteorological measuring instruments and a floating evaporation pan after Brockamp & Werner (1970).
+In situ measurements of evaporation and condensation were taken at the Helmfleeth dew pond in Poppenbüll municipality (Eiderstedt Peninsula in Schleswig-Holstein, Germany) using meteorological measuring instruments and a floating evaporation pan after Bernhard Brockamp & Julius Werner (1970).
 These measurements proved the dew formation on the basis of temperature changes and the weather conditions.
 The Helmfleeth dew pond is part of the water supply for a marsh area and is still in use today.

 Reproductions of historical dew ponds

-In 2014, the traditional technique was verified by means of modern building material at reproductions of dew ponds in East Friesland.
+In 2014, the traditional technique was verified by means of modern building material at reproductions of dew ponds in North Friesland.
 In this context, various techniques were tried in two terrestrial hollows.
 Commercially available PVC-film was used for the sealing and foam glass gravel for the insulation.
-The construction was carried out by craftsmen and the climatological analysis by Werner and Coldewey.
+The construction was carried out by craftsmen and the climatological analysis by Julius Werner and Wilhelm Coldewey.